fedosejev/shopping-list-react-flux/README.md

-# Shopping List with React.js
+# Shopping List with React.js and Flux.

 Basic shopping list implemented with React.js (`v0.14`), Flux and Twitter Bootstrap (`v3`).